Working systemically with complex individuals and families

 You will be required to create a 2500-word patchwork ePortfolio – this is practice related and reflective of the self in relation to your work and a 2000-word practice assessment – written assessment applying systemic theory to your practice context.

-This Continuing Professional Development is stand-alone and is not within a wider award framework.
+This Continuing Professional Development is stand-alone and it also forms part of the masters framework.

 Study days are Wednesday